Messerschmitt Bf 109 variants: Bf 109 A/B/C/D

 A total of 58 Bf 109Cs of all versions were built by Messerschmitt.

 The next model, the V10 prototype, was identical to the V8, except for its Jumo 210G engine.
 The V10, V11, V12 and V13 prototypes were built using Bf 109B airframes, and tested the DB 600A engine with the hope of increasing the performance of the aircraft.
 The DB 600A was dropped as the improved DB601A with direct fuel injection was soon to become available.

 Developed from the V10 and V13 prototypes, the Bf 109D was the standard version of the Bf 109 in service with the Luftwaffe just before the start of World War II.
-Despite this, the type saw only limited service during the war, as all of the 235 Bf 109Ds still in Luftwaffe service at the beginning of the Poland Campaign were rapidly taken out of service and replaced by the Bf 109E, except in some night fighter units where some examples were used into early 1940.
+Despite this, the type saw only limited service during the war, as all of the 235 Bf 109Ds still in Luftwaffe service at the beginning of the Polish Campaign were rapidly taken out of service and replaced by the Bf 109E, except in some night fighter units where some examples were used into early 1940.
 Variants included the D-0 and D-1 models, both having a Junkers Jumo 210D engine and armed with two wing-mounted and two nose-mounted 7.92 mm (.312 in) MG 17s.
 The D-2 was an experimental version with an engine-mounted machine gun, but as previously tried, this installation failed.
 The D-3 was similar to the C-3 but with two 20 mm MG FFs in the wings.

 A total of 647 Bf 109Ds of all versions were built by Focke-Wulf, Erla, Fieseler, Arado and AGO.
 Messerschmitt is listed as having produced only four Bf 109Ds, probably the D-0 preproduction series with the serial production transferred to the licensed manufacturers.
 Several Bf 109Ds were sold to Hungary.
 Switzerland bought 10 109D-1s (Serial Numbers from 2301 until 2310) which had been built by the Arado-Flugzeugwerke GmbH factory located in Warnemünde.